pingcap/docs/performance-tuning-practices.md

 After caching all read-only tables, the `Execute Duration` drops significantly because all read-only tables are cached in TiDB and there is no need to query data in TiKV for those tables, so the query duration drops and the QPS increases.

-This is an optimistic result, because data of read-only tables in actual business might be too large for TiDB to cache them all.
-Another limitation is that although the small table caching feature supports write operations, the write operation requires a default wait of 3 seconds to ensure that the cache of all TiDB nodes to be invalidated first, which might not be friendly to applications with strict latency requirements.
+This is an optimistic result because data of read-only tables in actual business might be too large for TiDB to cache them all.
+Another limitation is that although the small table caching feature supports write operations, the write operation requires a default wait of 3 seconds to ensure that the cache of all TiDB nodes is invalidated first, which might not be friendly to applications with strict latency requirements.

 ## Summary